makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP60.md

 *Disclaimer*

-Vested MKR for contributors will sit in the GovAlpha Multisig for a short period after the vesting cliff while administrative checks are performed before dispursing.
+Vested MKR for contributors will sit in the GovAlpha Multisig for a short period after the vesting cliff while administrative checks are performed before dispersing.
 GovAlpha will not use this MKR for voting or any other purpose during this time.

 ### List of Budget Breakdowns